affinda/affinda-python/docs/sync_operations.md

 def get_all_redacted_resumes(**kwargs)
 ```

-Gets list of all redacted resumes.
+Get list of all redacted resumes.

 Returns all the redacted resume information for that resume.